Feynman-Kac representation for Hamilton-Jacobi-Bellman IPDE

-From Theorem 3.4 in Barles et al. \cite{barbucpar97}, we have the well-known property that the pena\-lized BSDE with jumps \reff{BSDEpen} provides a viscosity solution to the penalized IPDE \reff{IPDEn}-\reff{termIPDEn}.
-Actually, the relation in their paper is obtained under {\bf (HBC2')}, which allows the authors to get comparison theorem for BSDE, but such comparison theorem also holds under the weaker condition {\bf (HBC2)} as shown in \cite{roy06}, and we then get the following result.
+From Theorem~3.4 in Barles et al. \cite{barbucpar97}, we have the well-known property that the penalized BSDE with jumps (\ref{BSDEpen}) provides a viscosity solution to the penalized IPDE (\ref {IPDEn})--(\ref{termIPDEn}).
+Actually, the relation in their paper is obtained under {(HBC2$'$)}, which allows the authors to get comparison theorem for BSDE, but such comparison theorem also holds under the weaker condition {(HBC2)} as shown in \cite{roy06}, and we then get the following result.